Okeugo/Okeugo/README.md

 - 👋 Hi, I’m @Okeugo, a Geoscientist
 - 👀 I’m interested in coding, Geospatial Data Analytics and Data science
-- 🌱 I’m currently learning JavaScript, Python, GIS, Geospatial Data Analysis and Data science
+- 🌱 I’m currently learning Python, GIS, Geospatial Data Analysis and Data science
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...--->